The Secret Art of Dr. Seuss

 We all know and love famous children’s book author Dr.Seuss!
-Whether we grew up reading the books or watching the cartoons, we all know the rhymes and whimsical style that we have come to love.
+If you grew up reading the books, you know the whimsical style that we have come to love.
 What you might not know is that Theodor Seuss Geisel was also a fine artist!
 Ted illustrated children’s books by day and spent his nights creating what he called his “midnight paintings”.
 His limited edition artworks are available for sale at select galleries -and wow are they amazing.

 Ted never sold his works during his lifetime.
 He felt that it would distract from his career as a children’s book author.
 He also had an interesting time considering himself a fine artist at times.
 After his death in 1991, his home shared with wife Audrey, contained hundreds of drawings, paintings, and taxidermy sculptures.

 Following Geisel’s death, Audrey donated many of his drawings to the University of California, San Diego.
-In 1996 art dealer Robert Chase approached her with the idea to release limited edition reproductions of her late husband’s collection.
-“The Art of Dr. Seuss Collection” officially launched in 1998 following a preview of the collection in 1997 where a small number of editions released annually for collectors.
+In 1996 art dealer Robert Chase approached her with the idea to release limited edition reproductions Seuss’s work.
+“The Art of Dr. Seuss Collection” officially launched in 1998 following a preview of the collection in 1997.
+In that preview, a small number of editions released annually for collectors.

 “I remember telling Ted that there would come a day when many of his paintings would be seen and he would thus share with his fans another facet of himself—his private self.”